 Independent Contractors, Self-Employed and Freelancers

 Many people picked up additional jobs that may qualify them as self-employed.
-Individuals who worked for companies such as Uber, Lyft, DoorDash, InstaCart, or other similar organizations will receive a form 1099-MISC (miscellaneous).
-This form is similar to a W-2 except it reports the total earnings from a company for independent contractors.
+Individuals who worked for companies such as Uber, Lyft, DoorDash, InstaCart, or other similar organizations will receive a form 1099-MISC (miscellaneous) or 1099-NEC.
+These forms are similar to a W-2 except it reports the total earnings from a company for independent contractors.
 You may receive more than one 1099-MISC depending on how many businesses you worked for during the year.

 Retirement Account Withdrawals

 Some people had to pull money out of retirement accounts to help cover costs during the pandemic.
-If this is your situation, you do have to pay income taxes on your withdrawal.
-You have the option to pay taxes on the full withdrawal by the time you do your 2020 tax return.
-You can also spread the tax payments out each year until your 2022 tax return because you have three full years to pay it back with no penalties.
+The CARES Act allowed people to take a hardship withdrawal of up to $100,000 out of their traditional 401(k)s and IRAs.
+If this is your situation, you may not have to pay income taxes on your withdrawal.
+If you do have to pay taxes on the withdrawal, you have the option to pay taxes on the full withdrawal by the time you do your 2020 tax return.

 Start Filing Early